arun-instructor/FEWD35-Arun/week_01_html/01_intro/README.md

 - Homework submissions will all be handled via GitHub.
 - Here are the steps you will need to follow:
 	- Create a repo called FEWD35-Homework (do this only once).
-	- For each assignment, create a folder inside of your repository on your local computer (inside the FEWD35-Homework folder) called week_2_homework (replace with proper week number).
+	- For each assignment, create a folder inside of your repository on your local computer (inside the FEWD35-Homework folder) called week_2_css_basics (replace with proper week number and class name).
 	- Commit your changes and sync your repository with the master branch (via GitHub Desktop).
 - Your TA will be reviewing your code for each assignment and creating a file inside of this folder called COMMENTS.md, which will provide you feedback.